NIH Grants Policy Statement

 At the option of the grantee, a liquidated damages provision may be included in the contract, allowing for assessment of damages when the contractor has not completed the construction by the date specified in the contract.
 Liquidated damages must be realistic and justified and must be approved by NIH before solicitation.
 Where damages are assessed, any amounts paid belong to the grantee.

-If a construction management firm is currently employed, the grantee may authorize that firm to perform the construction work.
+If a construction management firm is currently employed, the grantee may choose to authorize that firm to perform the construction work.
 Such authorization requires NIH prior approval and the price for the work involved must not exceed the GMP also approved by NIH.

 Under this procedure: